 \section{Related Work}

-Multimodal representation learning was first popularized by the CLIP-style models~\cite{clip2021Radford,jia2021scaling,liu2022exploiting,li2022blip,zhai2023sigmoid,li2023blip,CLIP_bigG14,EVA_CLIP_18B,longclip}.
-These models adopt an image–text dual encoder architecture and therefore only support bidirectional text–image retrieval.
-Building on this, methods such as UniIR~\cite{wei2024uniir} and MagicLens~\cite{magiclens} fuse features from the two towers, extending the model input from a single modality to interleaved image–text content.
-However, these methods essentially follow a late fusion paradigm: they first encode each modality independently and then fuse the representations, which limits their ability to capture fine grained cross modal relationships~\cite{VLM2Vec,E5V,gu2025break}.
-In addition, these models use BERT-style~\cite{devlin2019bert} text encoders, which lack sufficient real-world knowledge and have strict input length limitations, leading to suboptimal results in complex text understanding~\cite{longclip,flame,yuksekgonul2022and}.
+{\textbf{CLIP-based Multimodal Embedding. }}Multimodal representation learning was popularized by CLIP-style models~\cite{clip2021Radford,jia2021scaling,li2022blip,zhai2023sigmoid,li2023blip,CLIP_bigG14,EVA_CLIP_18B,longclip}, which adopt an image-text dual-encoder architecture and mainly support bidirectional text-image retrieval.
+Building on this paradigm, UniIR~\cite{wei2024uniir} and MagicLens~\cite{magiclens} fuse representations from both towers to handle interleaved image-text inputs.
+However, these methods still follow a late-fusion strategy, encoding each modality independently before fusion, which limits fine-grained cross-modal interaction~\cite{VLM2Vec,E5V,gu2025break}.
+Moreover, their BERT-style~\cite{devlin2019bert} text encoders suffer from limited real-world knowledge and strict input length constraints, resulting in suboptimal performance on complex text understanding~\cite{longclip,flame,yuksekgonul2022and}.